 In addition to our formal SSHRC partners, Port Metro Vancouver is a project collaborator, and Vancouver Island University is an informal associate of the Pacific Working Group.

-This year, the Pacific Working Group has made steady progress with ongoing projects which are starting to yield results, presentations and publications.
+This year, the Pacific Working Group made steady progress with ongoing projects which began to yield results, presentations and publications.
 Our approach has been to support projects and case studies that advance OceanCanada themes.
-We supported three new projects in 2016/2017, and others are continuing.
+We supported three new projects in 2016/2017, and others continued.
 Combined, these projects illustrate the diversity of perspectives and topics related to the oceans in BC, and provide a richness of case studies for future OceanCanada-wide integrative activities.
-We are exploring opportunities for linking with the three Cross-Cutting Themes and facilitating more integrative thinking at larger scales.
+We explored opportunities for linking with the three Cross-Cutting Themes and facilitating more integrative thinking at larger scales.
 More specifically, we did preliminary work to organize an Access Cross-Cutting Theme workshop for June 2017.

 Our research activities have been in the following areas:

 - marine community support for conservation;

 - effects of sea otter reestablishment on the ecosystem in communities on the west coast of Vancouver Island;

 - loss, recovery and stewardship of eulachon on the central Pacific coast of BC;